-What it offers: Made for the modern-match shooter, this gun combines absolute precision with almost limitless adjustment.
-The stock can be tweaked to fit junior and senior shooters, whether left- or right-handed, so it can grow with the shooter.
+What it offers: This is one of the best airguns for the match shooter, a gun that combines absolute precision with almost limitless adjustment.
+The stock can be tweaked to fit junior and senior shooters, is ambidextrous and will grow with the shooter.

 We like: This new Anschutz features optimised air-pressure control, stainless-steel barrel unit and muzzle tube, and an advanced firing pin- and-valve system for ultra-calm shot release.
 It also features the new 5065 4K trigger – one of the world’s best mechanical trigger units.